iNKORE-NET/Translations/namespaces/site-home/content/legal/translated/content/main.en-us.md

 3. Legal rights, obligations, or interpretations shall be derived exclusively from the English (U.S.) source.

+## Date and Time Formats

+Throughout our website, products, and all promotional materials, the following standard date and time formats are used as defaults:

+1. **Default Date Format**: MM/dd/yyyy (e.g., `05/15/2023` represents May, the 15th day of the year 2023)

+2. **Default Time Format**: HH:mm:ss (military time, e.g., `14:30:00` represents 2:30 in the afternoon)

+These formats apply when no other specific format is clearly identifiable.
+In some contexts where a different format is clearly established and consistently used, that established format will take precedence for that specific context only.

+All scheduled events, deadlines, promotions, and time-sensitive information should be interpreted according to the applicable format, defaulting to the standards above when not otherwise specified.

 ## Updates & Amendments

 The English (U.S.) version of our content may be revised, updated, or supplemented without prior notice.
 Translated versions may not reflect these changes in real time.